 I was looking forward to this trip for two reasons.
 First, it was my first trip on an American/USAir A330.
 Second, although I’ve flown more than 1.8 million miles (mostly international flights) since I started keeping stats in 2011, this would be the first time I would go through Customs & Immigration at CLT, my home airport.

 Boarding was delayed.
 An agent was milling about inspecting boarding passes.
 She looked at my boarding pass and directed me to the counter where I received a new one.

 American Flight 713 was scheduled to depart at 11:00 and arrive at CLT at 15:05 local times.
 LHR and CLT are separated by 3,992 miles as the great-circle crow flies.

 The business-class section on the American (legacy USAir) A330-300 has 28 Envoy seats in the cabin between the second exit and the cockpit.
 Seats are arranged 1-2-1.
 My seat was 1H, a window seat on the starboard side.

 The Envoy seat was USAir’s first reverse-herringbone, lie-flat seat.
 Bed length is 80 inches.
 Seat width is 20.5 inches.
-Avoid economy on this aircraft.
+(Avoid economy on this aircraft.
 The seats are only 17 inches wide and have a pitch of 31 inches.
 That is tight but not my problem on this trip!)

 Some business seats put the headphone connection and power plugs in places that are hard to find and awkward to reach.
 On this aircraft, the video controller, reading light, power ports, and headphone connection are clustered in one easy to reach location at eye level.

 The tray table is located in the armrest by the window.
 It self deploys with a tap of the finger.
 Outstanding.

 On the negative side, the seat has almost no storage.

 I like bulkhead business seats because they usually come with a flat area for storage that other seats lack.

 The center bulkhead seats have more room to set things in flight.